fugue [global options] init [options] <region>

 key ID and secret access key associated with the corporate account.

-that profile in the local
+to that profile in the local

 As usual, the Fugue CLI checks to make sure the target account has the correct permissions to run the Fugue CLI and install the Fugue Conductor.